Counsellors and Supervisors

 Successful candidates will be asked to complete an enhanced DBS check (this will not happen on the day of the interview).
 Appropriate induction will be provided upon appointment.
 It can normally take a number of weeks to make arrangements to get started with your first clients.
 Counselling normally takes place in an hourly session on a weekly basis at our main site in Lancaster in rented accommodation.
 The number of sessions is negotiated collaboratively between client and counsellor.
 For some clients a small number of sessions will be sufficient, whilst some clients may benefit from longer-term counselling.
 We ask clients to give regular donations, to keep our service going, though occasionally, where necessary, counselling is given free of charge.
 Counsellors will normally be offered a minimum of 2 clients.

 If you are interested in applying for a placement with us, please get in touch.
-Here is the Application Information (document required etc.) that we normally ask for.
+Here is further Application Information detailing the documentation that we normally ask for from applicants.
 Correspondence relating to this vacancy will be conducted electronically.
 If you would like a chat about placements, please let us have your contact details including a landline and email address and a member of our team will get back to you.

 Expressions of interest in counselling placements can be emailed to: